Contact & Staff

 Loui Othman '21

-My name is Loui Othman 2021, I am a rising sophomore and a potential biology major.
+My name is Loui Othman 2021, I am a rising Junior and a Biology major and Neuroscience minor.
 I came all the way from Palestine.
 I am a dual citizen of the US and Palestine; I went to a Quaker school for high school and I did the International Baccalaureate program.
-Ask me about Middle East North Africa Club, International Student Association Club, Quaker affairs office, pre-med, science, and series recommendations.
+Ask me about Middle East North Africa Club, International Student Association Club, Quaker affairs office, doing biology research, pre-med, science, and series recommendations.
 I mostly listen to Pop and EDM but I always try different music styles so please feel free to tell me more about your music taste.
-I also tutor Arabic in Haverford, I am an intern at the office of Quaker affairs, and the head of Students for Justice in Palestine.
-I am volunteering at a hospital this summer and doing biology research before coming back to ISO.
+I also tutor Arabic in Haverford, I am an intern at the office of Quaker affairs, and one of the Heads of MENA and Co-Head of ISA.
+I am doing Microbial Evolution and Ecology research this summer.
 I am super excited to meet all of you guys.

 Hey, I am Sam, a rising sophomore from Singapore.
 Having grown up in an extremely urban environment for my entire life, I was caught off-guard by the suburban environment where Haverford is situated.
 However, I have fallen deeply in love with the cute, quaint shops that line the Main Line as well as the peaceful walks to the local Wawa convenience store.
 Other than working on my homework, I personally enjoy making trips into Philly and just doing fun stuff off-campus.
 I have biked half an hour to get Popeye's Chicken, ice-skated on the rink just outside of our campus, hiked at mountains in Northern Pennsylvania, done rock-climbing, etc. There are just so many things that we can do at Haverford, and I strongly encourage all of you to go and try out these fun things!